 II.
-Lymas Has Not Satisfied His Heavy Burden When Questioning the Constitutionality of a State Statute.
+Plaintiffs Have not Satisfied Their Heavy Burden When Questioning the Constitutionality of a State Statute.

-Plaintiff Lymas faces a very heavy burden in assailing the constitutionality of a duly enacted state statute.
-Lymas must "overcome the strong presumption" that the legislature - this Court's co-equal branch of government - acted within its constitutional authority in adopting Section 11-1-60(b).
+Plaintiffs face a very heavy burden in assailing the constitutionality of a duly enacted state statute.
+Plaintiffs must "overcome the strong presumption" that the legislature - this Court's co-equal branch of government - acted within its constitutional authority in adopting Section 11-1-60(b).
 Cities of Oxford, Carthage, Starkville and Tupelo v.
 Northeast Elec.
 Power Ass'n, 704 So.2d 59, 65 (Miss.
 1997); James v.
 State, 731 So.2d 1135, 1136 (Miss.
 1999).
-Lymas must demonstrate that Section 11-1-60(b) is in direct conflict with "the clear language of the constitution."
+Plaintiffs must demonstrate that Section 11-1-60(b) is in direct conflict with "the clear language of the constitution."
 PHE, Inc. v.
 State, 877 So.2d 1244, 1247 (Miss.
 2004).
-The judiciary's respect for the legislature's constitutional judgment and plenary authority to establish public policy is well documented.
+The judiciary's respect for the legislature's constitutional judgment and plenary authority to establish state public policy is well documented.